PDIS/transcript/2024-03-22-Conversation-with-Hal-Seki-and-Japanese-delegates.md

 Zach Chang: Hi, this is Zach Chang from the Audrey Tang's office.
 Before this job, I worked in the Taipei City Hall.
 And during that period, Taipei City Hall established the Smart City PMO.

 ### Wendy Hsueh:
 Hello everyone, I’m Wendy.
 I'm currently working in the Minister’s office.
 And I'm responsible for citizens' assembly.
-And actually, tomorrow we will have a citizens’ assembly and we'll collaborate with the staff for a university.
+And actually, tomorrow we will have a citizens’ assembly and we'll collaborate with Stanford university.

 ### Audrey Tang:
 To set the boundary of AI.